-musiConnects was founded in 2007 on a unique residency model, in which professional musical activity is conceived as a means for building socially just, equitable, and vibrant communities.
+musiConnects was founded in 2007 on a unique residency model - based on the example of Community MusicWorks in Providence, RI - in which professional musical activity is conceived as a means for building socially just, equitable, and vibrant communities.

-Now in its 14th season, musiConnects' encompasses two thriving educational initiatives -- the Residency Program, offered in partnership with schools & community centers in Mattapan; and the Roslindale Community Program, based at the musiConnects studio in Roslindale Village -- and a full season of accessible live performances.
-Its mission is carried out by a dedicated team of Resident Musicians and affiliated faculty, and an engaged community of parents, supporters, and volunteers.
+Now in its 17th season, musiConnects encompasses a thriving education program - offering sliding-scale or free private lessons, group/chamber music classes, and performance opportunities to 60 students at our Roslindale Village studio and school partners throughout Mattapan - and a full season of accessible live performances.
+Its mission is carried out by a dedicated team of Resident Musicians, faculty, and an engaged community of parents, supporters, and volunteers.

-Founded in 2007 by Betsy Hinkle, musiConnects uses chamber music as a vehicle for social change by bringing people together from a variety of backgrounds to communicate through the shared language of music.
-Inspired by the example of Community Music Works in Providence, RI, Betsy's vision was to place members of professional string quartets in residence in low-income Boston neighborhoods as teachers and performers. musiConnects’ founding string quartet was the Boston Public Quartet, which started teaching violin, viola, cello, and chamber music - free of charge - at the Chittick School in Mattapan.
+Founded in 2007 by Betsy Hinkle, musiConnects began as a project investigating chamber music as a vehicle for social change, by bringing people together from a variety of backgrounds to communicate through the shared language of music.
+Inspired by the model of Community Music Works in Providence, RI, Betsy's vision was to place members of professional string quartets in residence in low-income Boston neighborhoods as teachers and performers. musiConnects’ founding string quartet was the Boston Public Quartet, which started teaching violin, viola, cello, and chamber music - free of charge - at the Chittick School in Mattapan.
 In 2011, musiConnects expanded the program to the Sumner School in Boston’s Roslindale neighborhood, and created a second string quartet – the Sumner Quartet.
-Today, musiConnects' staff of six Resident Musicians - including founding members of both quartets - brings transformative musical experiences to the neighborhoods in which they live and work.
+Today, musiConnects' staff of Resident Musicians brings transformative musical experiences to the neighborhoods in which they live & work.

 In the News

 "Bringing classical music to underserved kids, one "petting zoo" at a time."

 "Commencement 2017 - How Betsy Hinkle Found Her Quartet (And Her Purpose)"